-1. I agree that as a condition of participating in the School District's RMISP, my child:

-- a. must comply with all of the laws of Canada and British Columbia; - b. must comply with the School and School District rules, policies, host school's Student Code of Conduct, and all rules contained in the RMISP application and Student Handbook; - c. must comply with the terms of this International Student Program Legal Agreement; - d. must not purchase, use, or be in possession of alcohol, cannabis, illegal drugs, tobacco, or vaping products.
-Possession, use, or distribution of these products will result in immediate dismissal from the Program; - e. must not use or be in possession of any weapons; - f. must not drive a motor vehicle or obtain a driver's license while enrolled in RMISP; - g. must attend all registered classes on time, unless unable due to illness or injury, and must have absences officially excused by host family or RMISP staff; - h. must complete homework, projects, assignments, tests as assigned and not plagiarize any work; - i. must pay all applicable class fees or extracurricular fees.
-If my child has already left the Program, any fees, missing/unreturned books, textbooks, or calculators will be invoiced to my child accordingly;
+- 1. I agree that as a condition of participating in the School District's RMISP, my child: - a. must comply with all of the laws of Canada and British Columbia; - b. must comply with the School and School District rules, Policies, host school's Student Code of Conduct, and all rules contained in the RMISP application and Student Handbook; - c. must comply with the terms of this International Student Program Legal Agreement; - d. must not purchase, use, or be in possession of alcohol, cannabis, illegal drugs, tobacco, or vaping products.
+Possession, use, or distribution of these products will result in immediate dismissal from the Program; - e. must not use or be in possession of any weapons; - f. must not drive a motor vehicle or obtain a driver's license while enrolled in RMISP;

-- j. must not undergo any type of body modification procedure including, but not limited to tattooing, piercing, and/or branding; - k. must comply with the published Program arrival and departure dates.
-Parents are not permitted to make any alternate/private arrangements for travel with their host family or others.
-Students are not permitted to stay past mandatory program-end dates under any circumstances; - must not miss school time for personal trips, volunteer work (school or community-based) or nonschool based sport competitions.
-Students may only travel during school time with their host parents or natural parents if there is a trip planned outside the local area.
-All travel plans must be communicated well in advance and are subject to RMISP staff and natural parent approval; - m. must not participate in any high-risk activities without Program approval and written consent from natural parent(s); - n. must at all times, disclose their whereabouts to their host family and/or RMISP staff; - o. must activate and maintain a Canadian mobile phone account with a local number while in the Program; - p. must maintain an up-to-date Canadian Study Permit if the Program requires it and medical insurance through RMISP; - q. must arrive with an intermediate or higher conversational English level, an age-appropriate level of reading and writing in English, and be able to understand teacher instructions; - r. must adhere to current federal, provincial, school district, and RMISP guidelines and regulations in the event of a pandemic or local emergency.
+- g. must attend all registered classes on time, unless unable due to illness or injury, and must have absences officially excused by host family or RMISP staff; - h. must complete homework, projects, assignments, and tests as assigned and not plagiarize any work; - i. must pay all applicable class fees or extracurricular fees.
+If my child has already left the Program, any fees, missing/unreturned books, textbooks, or calculators will be invoiced to my child accordingly; - j. must not undergo any type of body modification procedure including, but not limited to tattooing, piercing, and/or branding; - k. must comply with the published Program arrival and departure dates.
+Making alternate/private arrangements with their host family or others, or staying past mandatory program-end dates is not permitted; - must not miss school time for trips with friends or non-parental family members.
+Students may travel during school time only with their host parents or natural parents.
+All travel plans must be communicated well in advance and are subject to RMISP staff and natural parent approval; - m. must not participate in any high-risk activities without Program approval and written consent from natural parent(s); - n. must at all times, disclose their whereabouts to their host family and/or RMISP staff; - o. must activate and maintain a Canadian mobile phone account with a local number while in the Program; - p. must maintain an up-to-date Canadian Study Permit if the Program requires it and medical insurance through RMISP; - q. must arrive with an intermediate or higher conversational English level, an ageappropriate level of reading and writing in English, and be able to understand teacher instructions; - r. must adhere to current federal, provincial, school district, and RMISP guidelines and regulations in the event of a pandemic or local emergency.